The 12 Best Beaches In Pangasinan [My Top Picks]

 I have been to San Fabian Beach during a family trip when I was still in college.
 It’s a pocket-friendly destination, nothing really fancy that time.

-We just rented a cottage and we were all set.
-Nowadays, prices have gone up but it’s still good for quick getaways with big groups.
+We just rented a cottage, and we were all set.
+Nowadays, prices have gone up, but it’s still good for quick getaways with big groups.

 Fresh seafood can be bought from local sellers and can simply be grilled over hot coals for a delicious feast.
 Sand color ranges from dark gray to black, indicating that it is volcanic in origin.